3 guides and tools

 Learning path

-A curated route through Big-O, sliding window, two pointers, prefix sums, binary search, heaps, top K problems, Java collection complexity, and practical backend performance thinking.
+A curated route through Big-O, array patterns, monotonic stacks, intervals, graph traversal, heaps, probabilistic structures, Java collection complexity, and practical backend performance thinking.

 3 guides and tools